 "Make the most of the current situation—safely.
-Make fun custom masks for your attendees, get creative with safer personalized food and beverage offerings, video conference family members who can't attend in-person and have them on TV screens to be part of your big day," says the team at Wedding Spot.
+Make fun custom masks for your attendees, get creative with safer personalised food and beverage offerings, video conference family members who can't attend in-person and have them on TV screens to be part of your big day," says the team at Wedding Spot.

 Finding the dress

 Image Credit: Anomalie